RACV proudly stands behind our Accredited Auto Care Centre network, which repairs vehicles at more than 40 locations around Victoria.

 Shine your tyres

 It pays to have a vacuum nozzle narrow enough to reach all crevices.
-A soft-bristle paintbrush is ideal for air vents and panel gaps.
-Ideally your boot should have a rubber liner, but if not, a vacuum with a power head is great for extracting sand and pet hair.
+A soft-bristle paintbrush is ideal for air vents, cup holders and panel gaps.
+Ideally, your boot should have a rubber liner, but if not, a vacuum with a powerhead is excellent for extracting sand and pet hair.
 A rubber window squeegee can be helpful to remove pet hair from fabric seats and under the pedals, seats, carpets, and doors.

-Expert tips for keeping your car looking schmick
+Expert tips for keeping your car looking like new:

 - Don’t leave a car parked under gum trees as the sap falls and dries in hard little lumps.

 - Don’t sit on leather seats with wet swimmers, as the leather will absorb the moisture and sag.

 - Ideally, avoid black, and dark-blue paint colours as these require the most attention to keep looking good.

 - Avoid ammonia-based window-cleaning products on tinted windows.

 - Avoid washing under the bonnet as there are many sensitive electrical components in modern cars.